H4mdiSp4rda/Cabinet-Medical/README.md

 - [x] Delete appointment should be fully functional.
 (Can't think of anything else to add.)
 - [x] Add prescription function should be fully functional.
 (Need more testing.)
 - [ ] Add historiques des consultations de chaque patient (historique_nom patient.txt).
-- [ ] Update the first cell and remove duplicate functions.
+- [ ] Update the first cell, remove duplicate functions and EDIT THE ONES AFFECTED WITH THE DELETION.

 _<ins>Part II</ins> :_
 - Data viz